gdiminneapolis/html-320-stylin-with-sass/exercises/ex06/README.md

 ### Common design specifications

-There are some repeated design specifications acroos the header and the footer.
+There are some repeated design specifications across the header and the footer.
 We need to be careful, however, just because they are repeated text, it does *not* mean they are repeated intent.

 In this part of the exercise, it's up to you to decide if something should be turned into a mixin, an extend, or a new component.